Efficient and Effective Quantum Compiling for Entanglement-based Machine Learning on IBM Q Devices: Quantum learning robust to noise

 Each learner's request to this oracle for a quantum state has unit cost.
-The \textit{query register} includes the qubits that contain $x$, while the \textit{result qubit} is the auxiliary qubit that contains $f(x)$ (Figure \ref{fig:oracle}).
+The \textit{query register} is the set of qubits that contain $x$, while the \textit{result qubit} is the auxiliary qubit that contains $f(x)$ (Figure \ref{fig:oracle}).

-In learning theory, function $f$ defined above represents a \textit{concept}.
+In learning theory \cite{Valiant1984,Natarajan1991}, function $f$ defined above represents a \textit{concept}.
 A collection of concepts is a \textit{concept class}.
 Given a \textit{target concept} $f$, a typical goal is constructing an \textit{$\epsilon$-approximation of $f$}, i.e., a function $h:\{0,1\}^n \rightarrow \{0,1\}$ that agrees with $f$ on at least a $1-\epsilon$ fraction of the inputs: